-Marina Krickler is a sought-after horn player who performs with a variety of groups including: Atlantic Symphony Orchestra, New Bedford Symphony Orchestra, Orchestra of Indian Hill, and Plymouth Philharmonic Orchestra.
+Marina Krickler is a sought-after horn player who performs with a variety of groups including: Atlantic Symphony Orchestra, Plymouth Philharmonic Orchestra, and New Bedford Symphony Orchestra.
 As a soloist, she recently performed Mozart’s Concerto No. 4 with Haffner Sinfonietta.
 She is also the co-founder of the Red Hedgehog Trio, a chamber ensemble dedicated to exploring and expanding the repertoire for horn, violin, and piano.

 Marina earned an M. M. in Performance from The Boston Conservatory, where she studied with Eli Epstein.
 She also holds a B. M. in Performance from the University of Toronto, where she studied with Gabe Radford, and a Music Performance Diploma from Mount Royal University, where she studied with Laurie Matiation.
 She has also studied intensively with Joan Watson and Rachel Childers.